getsentry/sentry-javascript/packages/angular/README.md

 If you're using Angular 12 or newer, we recommend using `@sentry/angular-ivy` for native support with Angular's rendering engine Ivy.

-This SDK stilll officially supports Angular 10-15.
+This SDK still officially supports Angular 10-15.
 If you are using an older version of Angular and experience problems with the Angular SDK, we recommend downgrading the SDK to version 6.x.

 ## General